 “A Continuum of Freeing Design & Vigorous Futures” — A Journey from Racial Bullying to Time Warps

 The next release from GraffitiVersal, “A Continuum of Freeing Design & Vigorous Futures” is set to begin presales soon.
 The deck is comprised of approaches for both emancipatory design in the present and also in the future.
+The content of the deck has been developed, workshopped, taught in graduate school, and tested over a 4 year period.
 But how did the “A Continuum of Freeing Design & Vigorous Futures” Deck come to be?

 Radically dreaming of better futures is something I've done ever since being an elementary schooler.
 At the time, I had no choice but to do so.
 As a survivor of daily physical and verbal racialized bullying in K-8 the only way that I sustained my spirit day to day is through immersing my mind in other worlds via science fiction films and novels, comic books, anime, and role playing games.
 There had to be other, better, and more just and free worlds out there.

 It’s for this personal reason that I currently absolutely believe that the power of radical future narratives, when paired with the practice of emancipatory design, can take problem solving in the present to more audacious and liberatory heights, no matter how dire the current moment in society we find ourselves.